United States women's national under-23 soccer team

-The United States U-23 women's national soccer team is a youth soccer team operated under the auspices of U.S. Soccer.
-Its primary role is the development of players in preparation for the full Women's National Team.
-The team competes in a variety of competitions, including the annual Nordic Cup, which is the top competition for this age group.
+The U-23 Women’s Youth National Team, operated under the auspices of U.S. Soccer, plays a pivotal role in bridging the significant gap between college soccer and the development of players for the full Women’s National Team.
+It functions as a crucial development partner with the NWSL.

+In response to FIFA’s decision to shift its oldest youth world championship from Under-19s to Under-20s and a change in the Nordic Cup competition that became a U-23 event, the team transitioned from Under-21 to Under-23 in 2008.
+Following the conclusion of the Nordic Cup in 2009, the U.S. U-23s have engaged in various international competitions, primarily in Spain and Scandinavia.
+In recent years, they have participated in an NWSL preseason tournament in Portland, where they compete in three games against NWSL clubs.

 History

 Beginnings as a U-20 program

 The United States U-23 team has been active since 1989, however it was run as a U-20 team from its inception until 1998.
 Its main goal was to prepare college players for the step up to international soccer.
 Women had no viable opportunities to enhance their playing abilities, aside from overseas, since the United States lacked a top-level domestic league during this time.

 The switch to U-21

 In 1998, United States Soccer Federation decided to make the team a U-21 team in order to give women a higher level of play to better prepare them for the full National Team.
 In accordance with this strategy, the U-21 team frequently rostered "over-aged" players in the U-21 training camps, as well as the Nordic Cup.
 It remained a U-21 team from 1998 through 2008.